Who We Are

 2017 to present

-Brian Pellegrini is Vice President at Varian.
-Varian is a leading provider in medical radiation applications – including technical expertise for consultation, development, staffing and management for clinics and hospitals that provide radiation services.
-Previously, Brian was the Chief Operating Officer at Optum Advisory Services where he oversaw the firm’s healthcare consulting work.
-Prior to this work, he helped launch and build the supply chain consulting business for the Advisory Board.
-A veteran operations improvement and supply chain executive, Brian has a strong track record of managing change and delivering significant year-over-year results for his clients and has extensive experience serving hospitals and health systems across the U.S. Brian graduated from the Massachusetts Institute of Technology with a BS in Mechanical Engineering in 1997.
-Brian is an active outdoor enthusiast who loves rock climbing, cycling, and triathlons.
-He sees the importance of expanding environmental and cultural awareness in today’s world and has seen the impact that WILL has on the youth it serves.
+Brian Pellegrini is CEO of Ecotone and Wilkinson Ecological Designs (WED), two of the East Coast’s leading ecological restoration firms that provide full-delivery services to restore streams, watersheds and coastal ecosystems.
+He previously was the CEO of Aspekt Solutions, a leading provider of medical physics and radiation oncology solutions in the US, the COO at Optum Advisory Services where he oversaw the firm’s healthcare consulting work, and he helped launch and build the supply chain consulting business for the Advisory Board.
+A veteran operations improvement and supply chain executive, Brian has a strong track record of managing change and delivering significant year-over-year results.
+Brian is a graduate of the Massachusetts Institute of Technology.
+He is an active outdoor enthusiast who loves rock climbing, cycling, and triathlons.
+He appreciates the importance of expanding environmental and cultural awareness in today’s world and has seen the impact that WILL has on the youth it serves.

 Director